jfroelich/rss-reader/docs/lib/permissions.md

-# Overview
+# permissions
-* Simple module that makes permissions calls use promises.
+Simple module that makes permissions calls use promises.

+### TODOs
-* TODO: is there now a cross-browser Permissions API that is somewhat settled?
+* is there now a cross-browser Permissions API that is somewhat settled?